BERMUDA 5 days

 • Historical Weather Data.

-• Spring is best time to visit.
+• Spring is the best time to visit.

 • Hurricane season runs from mid-August through early November.